issalig/usifac_tools/cpcz80aventures.md

 but if you Pause on WinAPE and look for "hello" (F7) it will in lowercase.

-We can also use parameters in CALL and for example CALL &1200,0 to restore the original function.
+We can also use parameters in CALL and for example CALL &1200,0 to restore the original function. (see more info on CALL parameters http://www.cpcwiki.eu/index.php?title=Technical_information_about_Locomotive_BASIC&mobileaction=toggle_view_desktop)

 ``` asm
 org &1200